7 Best Deadlift Variations, Their Benefits & Alternarives

 • Repeat for the required number of repetitions.

-If you’re a beginner so, the best deadlift you can start with is the rack pull and the trap or hex bar deadlift.
-Once you’re experienced in deadlifting, you can move on to another type of deadlift, such as Romanian and sumo which are most effective for overall strength.
+If you’re a beginner, the best deadlifts you can start with are the rack pull and the trap or hex bar deadlift.
+Once you’re experienced in deadlifting, you can move on to another type, such as Romanian and sumo, which are most effective for overall strength.

 Doing the different types of deadlifts will maximize your strength and help you build a sizable body.

-For safety reasons, you can use a waist belt because a weight belt can help create tension through the muscles to stabilize the spine and may protect your back and lumbar spine from any unwanted injuries or pain when you lift more weight.
+For safety reasons, you can use a waist belt.
+A weight belt can help create tension through the muscles to stabilize the spine and may protect your back and lumbar spine from any unwanted injuries or pain when you lift more weight.
 However, you can perform the deadlift without a belt with lighter weights.

-Sometimes it is normal to feel some back pain when you have just started deadlifting.
-However, if your lower back pain persists even after deadlifting many times, So it is recommended to stop doing it.
+Sometimes, it is normal to feel some back pain when you first start deadlifting.
+However, if your lower back pain persists even after deadlifting many times, it is recommended that you stop doing it.

 References